Updated: Apr 22

 How Western Medicine Fails Breathing

 Breathing has been in the news a lot lately, partly due to Covid-19, a mainly respiratory illness that attacks the lungs.
 James Nestor's latest book about the science of breath has piqued interest in breathing, and for good reason.
 Breathing is powerful.
 But if we begin with modern western medicine, breathing is not on a primary care doctor's radar.
 During a checkup, she will take your blood pressure, pulse, and palpate your abdomen, yet a focus on breath is limited to taking a few deep breaths as she listens with her stethoscope.
 Doctors will give advice on diet, exercise, and medications, but they rarely talk to you about breathing.
 Imagine if my doctor told me, "Tim, you can cure your asthma with nose breathing."
 Guess what?
-A myriad of scientists are changing this mindset.
+A myriad of scientists is changing this mindset.

 Breathing, an Ancient History

 Breath consciousness has been around for thousands of years.
 From the Chinese Taoist Canon, the Tao Tsang, it says this of breath: "What the bodily form depends on is breath (ch'i) and what breath relies upon is form.
 When the breath is perfect, the form is perfect (too).
-If breath is exhausted, then form dies."
+If the breath is exhausted, then form dies."
 In yogic practices, pranayama means expansion of the life force (prana) and expansion of the breath.
 Yogis knew that expanding the breath would expand life, yet they also understood lack of breath kills.
-In ancient Budo traditions, moving arts such as qi-gong and tai-chi utilize proper breathing in its forms.
+In ancient Budo traditions, moving arts such as qi-gong and tai-chi utilize proper breathing in their forms.
 For thousands of years, the power of the breath was used to shift consciousness and heal disease.
 By regulating the breath, the ancients realized you could control the mind and nervous system (and Nestor discusses this in his book).
 Breathing can heat the body, slow heart rate, and rid the body of nasty bacteria.
 (Famed pulmonaut Wim Hof proved this by ridding his body of e-coli.)
 These ancients reached altered states of awareness and discovered that profound healing was possible through the breath.
 And that's exactly what I did with my asthma.

 The Lost Art